 - The ISO/IEC 31010, Risk management — Risk assessment techniques, a guide supporting the standard for ISO 31000 offering guidance on the selection and application of systematic techniques for risk assessment.

-2) Why considering this ISO standard while my organization is already adhering to COSO in the context of Sox compliance for example?
+Why consider this ISO standard while my organization is already adhering to COSO in the context of Sox compliance for example?

 ISO 31000 can be considered as an update to COSO that reflects current risk management thinking internationally.
 However, ISO 31000 does provide a number of relevant advantages compared to COSO: